jasa-acs/repro-guide/pages/index-update.md

 1. [Guidance from a group of reproducibility (aka 'data') editors of social science journals](https://social-science-data-editors.github.io/guidance).
 2. The American Economic Association requires code and data for all submissions to the AEA journals.
 Here is [guidance from the AEA data editor](https://aeadataeditor.github.io/aea-de-guidance).
 3. PLOS Computational Biology requires code be publicly shared.
-Here is [the PLOS Computational Biology requirements and guidance](https://journals.plos.org/ploscompbiol/s/code-availability).
+Here are [the PLOS Computational Biology requirements and guidance](https://journals.plos.org/ploscompbiol/s/code-availability).

 ## Help